Arguably, not since the launch of the Ducati Sport Classic 1000 S, has there been a more beautifully designed factory cafe racer.

-There are many answers, however, one exceptional answer comes from, London-based, Automotive & Industrial Designer, Will Nicholson in the form of this custom concept render.
-Will has recently moved from Eastern Bay of Plenty, New Zealand to London, for the opportunity to travel and with that new experiences and challenges.
-Which means his passion for building bikes, tinkering and making in general, has been somewhat curtailed of late, due to a lack of workshop space.
+Will has recently moved from Eastern Bay of Plenty, New Zealand to London, for the opportunity to travel, alongside new experiences and challenges.
+This means his passion for building bikes, tinkering and making in general, has been somewhat curtailed of late due to a lack of workshop space.

-So this render serves a purpose; not only as a basis for a potential future build but also as a creative outlet for Nicholson.
-While there wasn’t a brief as such, Nicholson set out to “… achieve a visually simple design”, with distinct “….stand-out, custom cafe racer features”
+So this render serves a purpose, not only as a basis for a potential future build but also as a creative outlet for Nicholson.
+While there wasn’t a brief as such, Nicholson set out to “… achieve a visually simple design”with“… stand-out, custom cafe racer features”

-The lowered bars and shorter wheelbase, combined with the simplified instrument cluster, minimalist seat cowl and headlight, give this custom concept a stripped back, more aggressive cafe racer stance.
-And in unison with the fat Firestone tyres, the concept gains the look and likely closer to the feel of a vintage racer.
+Lowered bars and a shorter wheelbase, combined with the simplified instrument cluster, minimalist seat cowl and headlight, give this custom concept a stripped-back, more aggressive cafe racer stance.
+And in unison with the fat Firestone tyres, the concept gains the look and (more likely) a feel that’s closer to a vintage racer.

 Although it’s simply a concept at the moment, over the last couple of weeks this rendering has stirred colossal enthusiasm on social media.
 The feedback appears to be overwhelmingly positive.
 And it’s easy to see why.

 Nicholson openly acknowledges “… that there are some components of the design which are quite polarising”.
-He says; “While I agree with some of these opinions, it’s purely a ‘concept’ at this stage, so I believe there is an element of creative freedom which can be” utilised.
-And rightly so; surely that’s exactly the approach to take with a custom render, that serves as a creative release and to inspire?
+He says, “While I agree with some of these opinions, it’s purely a concept at this stage, so I believe there is an element of creative freedom which can be” utilised.
+And rightly so.
+Surely that’s precisely the approach to take with a custom render that serves as a creative release and one that inspires?